09:13 AM to 10:54 AM

 There are many stories related to Raksha Bandhan festival.
 Goddess Lakshmi tied Rakhi to King Bali to bring back Lord Vishnu who was staying with Bali upon his request.
 As he promised to fulfill his sister’s wishes, he freed Lord Vishnu from his request and had them happily return to the abode of Lord Vishnu.
 Another famous story is about King Alexander and King Porus.
 It is said that King Porus spared Alexander's life since Alexander's wife sent him a Rakhi asking him not to harm her husband during the war.

-One of the famous stories which are often related to Raksha Bandhan is from the epic Mahabharata.
-Lord Krishna, an avatar of Lord Vishnu always considered Draupadi, wife of the Pandava brothers as his friend.
-Once, Lord Krishna was invited as a guest at a function organized by the Pandava brothers.
-During the occasion, Shishupala, a distant relative of Krishna began to insult Krishna.
+One of the famous stories often related to Raksha Bandhan is from the epic Mahabharata.
+Lord Krishna, an avatar of Lord Vishnu, always considered Draupadi, wife of the Pandava brothers, as his friend.
+Once, Lord Krishna was invited as a guest to a function organized by the Pandava brothers.
+During the occasion, Shishupala, a distant relative of Krishna, began to insult Krishna.
 After being patient for a long time, Lord Krishna took his Sudharshan Chakra and beheaded Shishupala.
 While killing him, he cut his finger.
 On seeing Krishna’s finger bleed, Draupadi immediately tore off a piece of cloth from her sari and bandaged the cut.
-Lord Krishna smiled on the loving act and promised that he would repay this gratitude when she is in need of help.
-Later, Pandava brothers lost their wealth, kingdom and wife during a dice game.
-When Draupadi was humiliated and disrobed in the court by the Kaurava brothers, she called for Lord Krishna’s help.
+Lord Krishna smiled at the loving act and promised that he would repay this gratitude when she needed his help.
+Later, the Pandava brothers lost their wealth, kingdom and wife during a dice game.
+When Draupadi was humiliated and disrobed in court by the Kaurava brothers, she called for Lord Krishna’s help.
 On hearing her plea, Lord Krishna responded by magically sending her the cloth to protect her.